pumpfund/pump.fund/README.md

 The PumpFund engine operates on an automated 4-step perpetual loop:

-1. **ACCUMULATE (Fees Pile Up):** Buy and hold `$PUMP`.
+1. **ACCUMULATE (Fees Pile Up):** Buy and hold `$PUMPFUND`.
 The Meteora pool automatically accumulates a 5% LP trading fee in wSOL with every buy and sell.
 2. **SCAN (Algorithmic Indexing):** The keeper script continuously aggregates active Pump.fun contracts via multiple aggregators and enriches them via DexScreener, running them through the Trending Algorithm to rank the market in real-time.
 3. **SWEEP (Jupiter Routing):** When the 10-minute countdown hits zero, the dispatcher claims the accrued wSOL fees and swaps 100% of it into the isolated #1 ranked token via Jupiter.
 4. **DROP (Automatic Airdrop):** An on-chain snapshot triggers instantly.
-The acquired tokens are distributed directly to `$PUMP` holders proportionally based on their holding weight.
+The acquired tokens are distributed directly to `$PUMPFUND` holders proportionally based on their holding weight.
 No manual claims, zero effort.

 ---